cdig/cd-module/README.md

 ### Upgrade Phase One

+The upgrade is going to rewrite your module, so we need to capture some important details before they're destroyed in the process.

+For some modules, the fonts are loaded in your `source/styles.scss` file.
+In other modules, you may have uncommented a line the `bower_components/_project/dist/styles.scss` file.
+Before upgrading, you need to check both of these places and write down the fonts that your module is using.

-Open `source/styles.scss`.
-Normally this file is just full of `@import` statements and comments.
-If you have any actual CSS rules in here, you need to keep that stuff, and delete everything else (all the `@import` statements and comments).
-If there's no actual CSS, just delete the file.
+Also, while you're in `source/styles.scss`, make sure there are no actual CSS rules in here.
+Normally, the file is just full of import statements and comments.
+If you have any actual CSS, you need to move it to a different file (I recommend making `source/styles/module.scss` file, and dumping it in there).

-Open `source/scripts.coffee`.
-Normally this file is just full of `# @codekit-wiggles` statements and comments.
-If you have any actual CoffeeScript code in here, you need to keep that stuff, and delete everything else (all the `# @codekit-bumblebum` statements and comments.)
-If there's no actual code, just delete the file.
+Finally, open `source/scripts.coffee`.
+Again, this file is normally just full of `# @codekit-blubber 'blah.coffee'` statements and comments.
+If you have any actual CoffeeScript code in here, you need to copy that to a different file (I recommend `source/scripts/module.coffee`).

-Finally, delete `source/libs.js`.
-Who needs libs when you have eight limbs?

 ![](http://lunchboxsessions.s3.amazonaws.com/static/github-cd-module-readme/onward.jpg)